KenKundert/nestedtext/doc/alternatives.rst

 that are later converted to the right type by the end application.
 This actually provides substantial benefits.
 The end application has context that a general purpose data reader cannot have.
-For example, the date 10/07/08 could represent either July 8, 2010 or October 7, 2008: the application would know.
+For example, the date 10/07/08 could represent either July 8, 2010 or October 7, 2008: only the user and the application would know which.

 There are further issues with natively supported data types.
 For example, the type of the value 2 is ambiguous, it may either be integer or real.
 This may